Aiven-Open/transforms-for-apache-kafka-connect/README.md

 ### `FilterByFieldValue`

-This transformation allows filtering records based on a specific field value or a given regex pattern.
+This transformation allows filtering records based either on a specific field or whole value and a matching expected value or regex pattern.

 Here is an example of this transformation configuration: